Dannemann/java-string-compressor/README.md

 // ...
 ManagedBulkCompressor managed = new ManagedBulkCompressor(compressor, compressedData);
 // ...loop...
-    managed.compressAndAddAll(batch); // batch is the list of strings to be compressed.
+    managed.compressAndAddAll(batch); // batch is the list of strings/bytes to be compressed.
 ```